 - a.
 State/Territory CPC Program Monitor. - (1) Ensure CPC corrosion retardant sprays and protective coatings procedures are integrated into the State/Territory command level program. - (2) Ensure that State/Territory command level program includes a thorough corrosion inspection that incorporates the corrosion assessment down to the operator/crew level of maintenance and used to capture measurable objectives. - b.
-Unit Commanders. - (1) Face day-to-day struggles in maintaining readiness of ARNG Class VII major end items.
-Commanders will develop and enforce corrosion retardant sprays and protective coating procedures within CPC program SOP. - (2) Develop a robust and achievable corrosion retardant and protective coating plan that incorporates all levels of field level maintenance that provides repetitious maintenance oversight on equipment under their command and control. - (3) Ensure CPC inspections are conducted on equipment/components at a minimum of a 180 day interval if no TM depicts corrosion specific inspections. - (4) Ensure safety remains the number one focus for Soldiers engaged with the application of corrosion retardant sprays and protective coatings.
+Unit Commanders. - (1) Develop and enforce corrosion retardant sprays and protective coating procedures within CPC program SOP. - (2) Enact a robust and achievable corrosion retardant and protective coating plan that incorporates all levels of field level maintenance that provides repetitious maintenance oversight on equipment. - (3) Ensure CPC inspections are conducted on equipment/components at a minimum of a 180 day interval if no TM depicts corrosion specific inspections.

+- (4) Ensure safety remains the number one focus for Soldiers engaged with the application of corrosion retardant sprays and protective coatings.
 Training is the key to success in ensuring equipment readiness is properly being maintained and Soldiers are performing the task safely. - c.
 Unit CPC Corrosion Monitors. - (1) Act as the Commander's direct representative to oversee, coordinate, and implement corrosion retardant sprays and protective coating procedures. - (2) Continuously work with operators/crews, maintenance supervisors, and mechanics to determine the effectiveness of the Commander's CPC policy/SOP.